What Wondrous Love Is This: Later use

 In 1952, American composer and musicologist Charles F. Bryan included "What Wondrous Love Is This" in his folk opera Singin' Billy.

 In 1958, American composer Samuel Barber composed Wondrous Love: Variations on a Shape Note Hymn (Op.
 34), a work for organ, for Christ Episcopal Church in Grosse Pointe, Michigan; the church's organist, an associate of Barber's, had requested a piece for the dedication ceremony of the church's new organ.
 The piece begins with a statement that closely follows the traditional hymn; four variations follow, of which the last is the "longest and most expressive".

-Norman Blake accelerated the first six notes of “What Wondrous Love Is This” (the notes of that title’s five words) and three repetitions of them as the intro of his 1972 or 1973 bluegrass reel “Coming Down from Rising Fawn.”
+Norman Blake accelerated the first six notes of "What Wondrous Love Is This" (the notes of that title's five words) and three repetitions of them as the intro of his 1972 or 1973 bluegrass reel “Coming Down from Rising Fawn.”

 Dwayne S. Milburn composed a prelude on Wondrous Love as the first movement of his "American Hymnsong Suite" (2003) for concert band.

 In 1966, the United Methodist Book of Hymns became the first standard hymnal to incorporate What Wondrous Love Is This.
 What Wondrous Love Is This is now a widely known hymn and is included in many major hymnals, including the Baptist Hymnal, Book of Praise (Presbyterian), Chalice Hymnal (Christian Church (Disciples of Christ)), Common Praise (Anglican), The Hymnal 1982 (Episcopalian), Lutheran Book of Worship, New Century Hymnal (United Church of Christ), Presbyterian Hymnal, Voices United (United Church of Canada), The Worshipping Church (interdenominational), Worship (Roman Catholic), and Singing the Living Tradition (Unitarian Universalism), and A New Hymnal for Colleges and Schools (interdenominational).
 The Unitarian Universalist hymnal replaces the original lyrics with words by Connie Campbell Hart to better reflect the denomination's theology.
 In addition, the Secular Hymnal replaces the original lyrics with new secular words by Secretary Michael.

 In 2003, the group Blue Highway, sing this and recorded this in a new version, included in the album "Wondrous Love".
-The traditional version is also available in Messianic Christian singer Helen Shapiro's CD 'What Wondrous Love'.

 Folk singer Melanie Safka also gave a well loved secular interpretation of the song on her album "Gather Me" in 1971.

+In 2023, the song was performed by the Atlanta Symphony Orchestra Chamber Chorus during the memorial service for Rosalynn Carter.